zaproxy/zaproxy-website/site/content/docs/desktop/ui/tabs/response.md

 Pull downs allow you to select different [Views](/docs/desktop/ui/views/) for the Response header and body.

-Note that images are only shown the the [History tab](/docs/desktop/ui/tabs/history/) if the 'Enable Image in History' flag in the [View menu](/docs/desktop/ui/tlmenu/view/) is selected.
+Note that images are only shown in the [History tab](/docs/desktop/ui/tabs/history/) if the 'Enable Image in History' flag in the [View menu](/docs/desktop/ui/tlmenu/view/) is selected.

 ## Right click menu